LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_MEM_NULL* if the ARKStep memory is ``NULL``
       * *ARK_ILL_INPUT* if an argument has an illegal value

+   **Notes:**
-   **Notes:** This is the default behavior of ARKStep, so the function is primarily useful to undo a previous call to :c:func:`ARKStepSetLinear()`.
-Calls :c:func:`ARKStepSetDeltaGammaMax()` to reset the step size ratio threshold to the default value.
+      This is the default behavior of ARKStep, so the function is primarily useful to undo a previous call to :c:func:`ARKStepSetLinear()`.
+Calls
+      :c:func:`ARKStepSetDeltaGammaMax()` to reset the step size ratio threshold to the default value.

 .. c:function:: int ARKStepSetPredictorMethod(void* arkode_mem, int method)

-   Specifies the method from section :numref:`Mathematics.Predictors` to use for predicting implicit solutions.
+   Specifies the method from :numref:`ARKODE.Mathematics.Predictors` to use for predicting implicit solutions.

    **Arguments:**